Operational verification of the existence of a spacetime manifold: Mechanics and time

 \subsection{System with two observables}

 For lack of a better idea, let us introduce another pendulum, denoted $B$, in addition to $A$.
-In a generic situation, the pendulum $B$ may have different length and other properties compared to $A$.
+In a generic situation, the pendulum $B$ may have different length and other properties compared to $A$ (we discuss this and other properties of the protocol setup in more detail in Subsection \ref{SubSec:InterpretingTimeMfld}).
 We put the two pendulums side by side, and randomly take photos of the whole system.
-However, in order to eliminate any notion of ``simultaneity'' of measurements between $A$ and $B$, we cut each photo into two pieces, such that each pendulum is displayed separately on its half of the photo.
+We then cut each photo into two pieces, such that each pendulum is displayed separately on its half of the photo.
 As before, we now shuffle all photos to erase the order in which the photos were taken, as well as the relation which photo of $A$ is paired to which photo of $B$.
 We end up with the following {\em unordered} datasets for the two pendulums:

 After sufficiently many measurements, we can establish the individual configuration spaces for each pendulum like before,

 Again, we have an intuition that this is not a complete description of the motion of the two pendulums.
 But now we can formalize this intuition as follows.
 Given the individual configuration spaces $S_A$ and $S_B$, a priori one can say that the \textit{joint} configuration space will be the set $S_A\times S_B$.
 One can visualize this experimental result within this set graphically, as follows.
 Pick a random permutation $\pi$ of $N$ elements, and construct the following $2\times N$ matrix,